dbuchwald/6502/Documentation/Blog/22_RDY_signal_experiments.md

 ![22_rc_1](Images/22_rc_1.png)

 Looks pretty good, doesn't it?
-Well, there is some ringing here, but I will try to address it.
+Well, there is some ringing here, and I will discuss it below.
 For now, let's see the rise and fall up close:

 ![22_rc_2](Images/22_rc_2.png)